 The carrier was powder-coated to protect it against outside elements.
 This makes it conducive to travel amid rough weather conditions without worrying about the hitch carrier corroding.

 Although it is a bit expensive than my previous aluminum review, it makes sense considering its heavy-duty construction and a maximum weight capacity of 600 pounds compared to the previous 400 pounds.
 This hitch carrier is undoubtedly a go-to choice for heavy motorbikes that would break small carriers.
 The design was well-thought out, and made to last for a long time.
 That’s a good investment.

 As long as you have a 2-inch receiver, the carrier will install with ease on it.
 The hitch pin is included along the 79 inches long rail.
 Also included is a raised adjustable wheel stop to stabilize the wheel chock.

 Loading the bike onto the carrier is an absolute breeze.
 Also when off-loading it, it comes with the quick release lock to fasten or unfasten the bike.
 This lock also helps if you are traveling on bumpy roads where chances of loosening up are high.

 The ease of loading your bike is also made possible by the 72” x 7.5” loading ramp.
 It folds with ease to save after use.

 With this steel hitch carrier, you can enjoy many years of hauling motorcycles without it corroding or breaking provided you take note of its maximum capacity.
-It is powder coated in black which aids in its beauty.
-But, get ready to lift a heavy steel weighing 91 pounds.
-If you are hands on it shouldn’t take you the entire day trying to figure out how to install this carrier despite its instructions not being crystal clear.
+It is powder-coated in black which aids in its beauty.
+But, get ready to lift heavy steel weighing 91 pounds.
+If you are hands-on it shouldn’t take you the entire day trying to figure out how to install this carrier despite its instructions not being crystal clear.
 This is a great investment purchase I would unhesitatingly recommend to anyone with larger bikes.

 3. Titan Dual Motorcycle Hitch Carrier